 The walks are not a competition.

-Most tour leaders speak English, but there might be some tour leaders who do not.
-If you come across a non-English speaking tour leader, there are most likely one or more of the participants who can translate and keep you informed.
+Most tour guides speak English, but there might be some guides who do not.
+If you come across a non-English speaking guide, there are most likely one or more of the participants who can translate and keep you informed.
 The language barrier should not deter you from walking along with us.

 About Dansk Vandrelaug, DVL

-The Danish Ramblers’ Association, DVL, was established on May 18th 1930.
+The Danish Ramblers’ Association, DVL, is a nonprofit organization established on May 18th 1930.
 Currently around 10.000 members are organized in our 21 local branches spread all over the country.
 The approximately 650 volunteers arrange around 2.500 walks every year.

 A long and good history